IWhitebird/go-leader-board/README.md

 ### Database Considerations

-Sharding the database by game_id using cockroachdb would increase our startup latences and eventual writes.
+Sharding the database by game_id using cockroachdb would increase our startup latences and eventual writes. or use write heavy databases with direct partitioning support like scylladb or cassandra.

 ### Time Window Data Management